Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 - SHARE THE AIR SPACE: that is, 50% for each of you – without clock watching.

-- WHEN SPEAKING FOR YOURSELF, focus on your feelings, rather than your beliefs or opinions.
+- WHEN SPEAKING FOR YOURSELF and when feelings are a focus, be wary of ‘defaulting to your beliefs or opinions.
 Therefore, it’s “I am feeling hurt”, not “you hurt me by doing ……”

 - IF YOU WANT TO REFER TO SOMETHING THE OTHER HAS SAID, then paraphrase it as follows: “Am I right in thinking your point is [summarise as briefly as possible, say, in just 3 or 4 words].
 I’d like to hear more about that”.